 - All three systems are similar because they contain cases, statutes, regulations, law review articles, legal books and practice materials, and news.
 However, the books and practice materials are different publications by different authors on each system.
 At the moment, Lexis and Westlaw contain more books and practice materials than Bloomberg.
 The systems mostly contain the same cases, but there may be a case that is on one system and not the others.

 - Lexis and Westlaw have some editorial features to aid legal research which Bloomberg does not.
 Lexis and Westlaw have annotated statutes and more cases have headnotes.
+However, Bloomberg will show cases that cited the statute.

 - Bloomberg is better for searching court dockets, and has great news coverage.